-Allie Van Fossen is an online yoga teacher who has been living her best yoga teaching journey and wants to share how you too can make a good living teaching yoga online.
+Allie Van Fossen is an online yoga teacher who has been living her best yoga teaching journey.
+She wants to share how you too can make a good living teaching yoga online.

 She’s spent the last four years growing her community around the world, sharing free valuable content, building her email list and constantly learning the essential skills to up-level her yoga business.

-Her community is growing from strength to strength and her online yoga courses have generated tens of thousands of dollars in revenue.
+Her community is growing and her online yoga courses have generated tens of thousands of dollars in revenue.
 In fact, one course launch generated $70k during her two week launch period.

-She’s now sailing around the Caribbean with her husband in their sailboat and enjoying the ultimate financial and location-dependant freedom that teaching online offers.
+She’s now sailing around the Caribbean with her husband and enjoying the ultimate financial and location-dependent freedom that teaching online offers.

 Allie shares her inspiring journey with us all below.